ChadiHelwe/chadihelwe/content/authors/admin/_index.md

       year: 2014
 superuser: true
 last_name: Bighetti
-role: Ph.D Candidate in Artificial Intelligence
+role: Ph.D Student in Artificial Intelligence
 highlight_name: true
 title: Chadi Helwe
 first_name: Alice
 email: ""
 ---
 My name is Chadi Helwe, I am a Ph.D. candidate at the Institut Polytechnique de Paris working under the supervision of Prof. Fabian Suchanek and Prof. Chloé Clavel.
 In my Ph.D. thesis, I am investigating methods to combine symbolic and neural approaches for textual logical reasoning.
-Prior to my Ph.D. studies, I received a Msc in Computer Science from the American University of Beirut (AUB) and a BSc in Computer Science from Notre Dame University - Louaize (NDU).
+Prior to my Ph.D. studies, I received a MSc in Computer Science from the American University of Beirut (AUB) and a BSc in Computer Science from Notre Dame University - Louaize (NDU).